German Shepherd puppy relaxing comfortably in a large home crate

 Will a large 48–54 inch crate feel too big or unsafe?

 Not if you set it up correctly.
-You can use a divider to create a cozier sleeping zone while your puppy is small and gradually open more space as they grow.
-It is much better to start with a strong, full-size crate and adjust the interior than to keep buying larger crates every few months.
+Use a divider to create a cozier sleeping zone while your puppy is small and gradually open more space as they grow.

 Where should I place the crate in my home?